Michael J. Urbonas (Mike) is…

 Creative Commons Attribution-Noncommercial-Share Alike 3.0 United States License.

 All entries within this blog, as well as my Twitter account @mikeurbonas, and all opinions expressed therein are entirely my own.
-None of my content has ever been reviewed, edited or approved in any way by my current employer or former employers and does not necessarily reflect their views or opinions.
+None of my content has ever been reviewed, edited or approved in any way by my current or former employers and does not necessarily reflect their views or opinions.

-All content appearing on this blog not created by me (e.g., images, graphics, quoted text, etc.) appear with full acknowledgement of site source and links to original material whenever possible, with the intention that all material used is authorized under Creative Commons license or is used on a “fair use” basis with no violation of copyright; however, if you see any content warranting any concern, contact me for immediate corrective action.
+All content appearing on this blog not created by me (e.g., images, graphics, quoted text, etc.) appear with full acknowledgement of site source and links to original material whenever possible, with the intention that all material used is authorized under Creative Commons license or is used on a “fair use” basis with no violation of copyright; however, if you see any content warranting any concern, please contact me for immediate corrective action.